jamesccupps/jamesccupps.github.io/PROTOCOL.md

 The **trailer is exactly 16 bytes** (separator + 3 flag bytes + 5 reserved + 4 timestamp + 2 session-id + 1 null).

+The IdentifyBlock body starts the first TLV immediately after the 2-byte wire opcode `46 40`.
+There is no separate sub-opcode field for `0x4640` (see §4.2).
+The 3 TLVs (scanner self-name, site code, BLN name) are followed by the 16-byte trailer.

-**On the length encoding**: the inner TLV format is `[tag 0x01][u16 BE length][value]` — a 3-byte header before each string value.
-In practice, names are <256 characters, so the high byte of the length field is always zero (e.g., a 7-byte name "SITEBLN" encodes as `01 00 07 53 49 54 45 42 4C 4E`).
-Implementers MUST emit the length as u16 BE, not a single byte.
+A note on the inner length encoding: the TLV format is `[tag 0x01][u16 BE length][value]` — a 3-byte header before each string value.
+Names are nearly always under 256 characters, so the high byte of the length field is zero in practice (a 7-byte name "SITEBLN" encodes as `01 00 07 53 49 54 45 42 4C 4E`).
+Implementers MUST emit the length as a u16 BE, not as a single byte; a 1-byte length will produce frames that don't parse against any real Siemens stack.

 ### 9.3 Three Identifiers Required